ayush-jadaun/ayush-jadaun/README.md

 ## About

-I'm a 2nd-year ECE student at MNNIT Allahabad, currently building [Dreamvator](https://dreamvator.com) — aviation stealth startup.
+I'm a 3rd-year ECE student at MNNIT Allahabad, currently building [Dreamvator](https://dreamvator.com) — aviation stealth startup.
 I architect and ship full production systems: from distributed job queues and multi-agent orchestration to mobile apps, payment infrastructure, and cloud deployments.

 My work sits at the intersection of **distributed systems**, **AI/ML**, and **systems engineering**.
 I care about building things that are technically rigorous and solve real problems.

-- Currently: CTO & Co-Founder at Dreamvator (React Native · Node.js · AWS ECS Fargate)
+- Currently: CTO & Co-Founder at Dreamvator
 - Published: [`@psyqueue/core`](https://www.npmjs.com/package/@psyqueue/core) on npm and [`marlos`](https://pypi.org/project/marlos/) on PyPI
 - Executive at **Computer Coding Club, MNNIT Allahabad**
 - Open to collaboration opportunities in distributed systems, AI infrastructure, and full-stack engineering